Geneforge (video game): Gameplay

 Essence is used for both creating creatures and casting spells; the number, type and strength of creations is limited by the player's essence capacity.
-For instance, if a character with 70 maximum essence summons a creature which costs 20 essence, their maximum essence is reduced to 50 until the creation is destroyed, either through combat or being absorbed by the Shaper to regain essence.
-A total of 18 different creations are featured in the game, with larger and more powerful creatures costing more essence to create.
+For instance, if a character with 70 maximum essence summons a creature which costs 20 essence, their maximum essence is reduced to 50 until the creation is destroyed, either through combat or being absorbed by the Shaper.
+A total of 18 different creations are featured in the game, with larger and stronger creatures costing more essence to create.
 The types and strengths of creations can be altered depending on the player's combat style.
-Creations accompanying the player receive a percentage of the experience points received for completing quests or defeating foes, levelling up and receiving skill points in the same manner as the player character.
-These skill points can be spent to increase creations' statistics, but every statistic increase costs more essence and reduces the amount of essence available to summon other creations or cast spells.
+Creations accompanying the player receive a percentage of the experience points from completing quests or defeating foes, levelling up and getting skill points in the same manner as the player character.
+These skill points can be spent to improve creations' statistics, but every statistic increase costs more essence and reduces the amount of essence available to summon other creations or cast spells.
 Essence and health are regained from Shaper-designed pools or by entering a friendly town.

 Combat is turn-based, with each character in the player's party receiving action points at the beginning of the player's turn.
 The number received is dependent on the items the player character has equipped and the skills the character or creations possess.
-Each action uses a specific number of points, for example, moving one square takes a single point and attacks or spells take five.
+Each action uses a specific number of points.
+For example, moving one square takes a single point and attacks or spells take five.
 Attacking or spellcasting with fewer than ten action points immediately ends the character's turn, otherwise a character can continue to act until they run out of points.
 Most enemies will attack the player on sight, retreating in terror if they reach a certain threshold of damage without being killed.
-Other specialized behaviors are also present, including creatures which call for help, or creatures which act as sentries and retreat to an ambush location when threatened.
-Creations made by the player character can also be controlled by a similar artificial intelligence, or the player can invest more essence in the creation's intelligence and control them manually.
+Other specialized behaviors are also present, including creatures which call for help, or creatures that act as sentries and retreat to an ambush location when threatened.
+Creations made by the player character can also be controlled by a similar artificial intelligence, or the player can invest more essence into the creation's intelligence and control them manually.

 Geneforge's dialogue is delivered through on-screen text.
-Encounters with intelligent creations or humans result in the player being given a series of pre-determined questions or responses.
-Conversation options and the outcome of those conversations change according to the player's previous interactions. as well as which quests have been completed; which items the player has; which group the player belongs to and the player's leadership skill.
-The player can collect items from defeated enemies and the game environments to improve their own equipment.
-Non-player characters can trade with the player, buying most items regardless of type.
+Encounters with intelligent creations or humans result in the player being shown a series of pre-determined questions or responses.
+Conversation options and the outcome of them change according to the player's previous interactions.
+Conversions can vary based on which quests have been completed, which items the player has, which group the player belongs to and the player's leadership skill.
+The player can collect items from defeated enemies and the environment to improve their own equipment.
+Non-player characters can trade with the player, purchasing most items regardless of type.
 The shopkeeper has a fixed amount of gold at the start of the game which does not replenish itself.
 It is possible for the player to drain all shopkeepers of their gold reserves, making it impossible to sell further items.